AI4Finance-Foundation/RLSolver/README.md

 [Gurobi](https://www.gurobi.com/) ([download/install](https://www.gurobi.com/downloads/gurobi-software/)) [manual](https://www.gurobi.com/documentation/current/refman/index.html) is the state-of-the-art solver.
 The license is required, and professors/students at universities can obtain the __academic license for free__.
 We recommend to use Gurobi if users have licenses, since its performance is the best.

 [SCIP](https://www.scipopt.org/index.php#welcome) ([download/install](https://scipopt.org/doc/html/md_INSTALL.php) [manual](https://www.scipopt.org/doc/html/)) is a well-known open-source solver, and its simplex is commonly used in "learn to branch/cut".
 If users do not have the license of Gurobi, SCIP is a good choice since it is __open-source and free__.
-Its performance is no as good as Gurobi.
-If users do not have Gurobi licenses, we recommend to use SCIP.
+Although its performance is no as good as Gurobi, we recommend to use SCIP if users do not have Gurobi licenses, .

-[BiqMac](https://biqmac.aau.at/) is a solver only for binary quadratic or maxcut.
-Users should upload txt file, but the response time is not guaranteed.

 ## Other solvers